Top 10 Saddest Deaths of 2021

 He must have lived a long, healthy life!

-Cloris Leachman Cloris Leachman was an American actress and comedian.
-In a career spanning nearly eight decades she has won eight Primetime Emmy Awards, a Daytime Emmy Award, and an Academy Award for her role in The Last Picture Show.
+Cloris Leachman was an American actress and comedian.
+In a career spanning nearly eight decades, she won eight Primetime Emmy Awards, a Daytime Emmy Award, and an Academy Award for her role in The Last Picture Show.
+She was also known for her work on The Mary Tyler Moore Show and Young Frankenstein.

 One of the best and longest-serving actresses and comedians of all time.
 She had COVID-19 the year before what would have marked 80 years in the spotlight.
 R.I.P.